-Prerequisite: Any AS/CH 3000-level course or permission of the Department.
+Prerequisite: Any AS/CH 3000-level course or permission of the department.

-II.
+III.
 English as a Second Language

 AS/ESL 1000 9.0 Canadian Language and Culture.
-This course develops the linguistic/ academic skills of students from English as a Second Language backgrounds, using themes such as, Language and Communication, Culture and Identity, the Immigrant/Refugee experience, and Multiculturalism.
+This course develops the linguistic/ academic skills of students from English as a Second Language backgrounds, using themes such as, language and communication, culture and identity, the immigrant/refugee experience, multiculturalism, Canada's aboriginal peoples and Quebec.
 Course activities focus on developing English proficiency while exploring these themes.
 (This course is affiliated with Stong College.)